We Help Your Agency Reach New Heights

 No matter how you bill your clients, tracking hours is important.
 Why?
 Because it’s like X-ray vision for your projects.
 It allows you to decide if you’re making money on the work your agency is doing or if you’re burning your way through the budget.
 Plus, it helps you to understand if deadlines and budgets are being hit and how productive your team is being along the way.

-No one expects your agency to be masters in the art of the pricing model deal.
+No one expects your agency to master the art of the pricing model deal.
 And let’s face it, no amount of Google searching can give you every answer you need when it comes to using a fixed price or hourly billing in your business.
 Remember, you are in control of your own fate when it comes to which model is best for your business.
 Luckily, with products like those found at Productive you can easily track your time to analyze your profitability to find out which method ultimately comes out on top; meaning that making temporal sacrifices to the omniscient Google will soon become a thing of the past.*